-For many families a cleft lip may seem like a rare and troublesome problem but it is one of the most common problems that Dr. Bradley treats.
+Dr. James P Bradley has years of experience performing cleft lip repair for New York patients.
+For many families, a cleft lip may seem like a rare and troublesome problem, but it is one of the most common problems that Dr. Bradley treats.
 He will personally work with you to make sure that you have an experienced plastic surgeon guide you through each step of the process.
 Many of his patients are newborns that receive initial care at the hospital.
 But he also works with patients that had their care elsewhere.
-Once treated by Dr. Bradley most of patients prefer to stay under his care throughout childhood until adulthood.
+Once treated by Dr. Bradley, most patients prefer to stay under his care throughout childhood until adulthood.

 Cleft Lip Repair Objectives

 - To correct asymmetries of the lip and nose with minimal scarring.

 - To provide the best functional, dynamic result so that smiling, talking, and laughing appear more natural.

 - To optimize the result of each reconstructive procedure in order to minimize the total number of procedures.

 The Cleft Lip Recovery and Healing Process

 Once the procedure has been performed, your child will stay in the hospital overnight before going home the following day.
 Pain-relief medication and antibiotics will need to be taken during the recovery process.
 It will be necessary to care for the repair diligently as it heals.